rdmorganiser/rdmo-docs/docs/themes/index.md

 ### Emails

 The emails, which are send to the users can be customized as well.
 Of particular interest is the template for mails inviting users to projects located at <https://github.com/rdmorganiser/rdmo/blob/master/rdmo/projects/templates/projects/email>.
 The templates can be copied to `rdmo_theme/templates/projects/email/project_invite_subject.txt` and `rdmo_theme/templates/projects/email/project_invite_message.txt` and edited accordingly.

+### Custom .po file translations inside a theme

+As described in the Introduction above RDMO themes are now supposed to be Django apps.
+Using this kind of themes brings another advantage regarding translations.
+It is possible to create custom .po files holding translations that then can be used along with the translations inside the RDMO core.
+Here are the steps to make this happen.

+1. Create a theme if you do not have one already
+    ```shell
+    python manage.py make_theme
+    ```

+1. Make sure you have a folder structure equivalent to the one below.
+Especially regarding the location of the .po files.

+    ```
+    rdmo_theme/
+    ├── __init__.py
+    ├── locale
+    │   ├── de
+    │   |   └── LC_MESSAGES
+    │   |        ├── django.mo
+    │   |        └── django.po
+    │   └── fr
+    │       └── LC_MESSAGES
+    │           ├── django.mo
+    │           └── django.po
+    ├── static
+    │   └── core
+    └── templates
+        └── core
+            └── your_template.html
+    ```

+1. Define a locale path inside your `local.py` to point the Django tools to the location of the po files

+    ```python
+    LOCALE_PATHS = [
+        '/home/rdmo/rdmo-app/rdmo_theme/locale'
+    ]
+    ```

+1. Use [po edit](https://poedit.net/) or another tool of your choice to edit the po files inside the locale folder

+1. Finally make the messages and your translations should be displayed in RDMO

+    ```shell
+    rdmo_theme django-admin makemessages -l de
+    ```